crackernutter/EsriRESTScraper/README.md

 This method makes one or more REST calls, parses the data, and updates your local geodatabase.
 Pretty straightforward.
 This method accepts as input the feature class to update, a single query or list of queries (the default is "1=1"), and a Boolean value on whether to append to the existing dataset or overwrite (default is to overwrite since I didn't want to deal with differentials).

 The method will gracefully end if there is a schema mismatch between the REST endpoint and the feature class to update, or if one of the queries returns a number of records equal to or more than the max records attribute specified in the REST endpoint.

-### Issues:

-1. The method cannot handle how to deal with a query that returns more records and the max allowed by the service (default for most Esri REST endpoints is 1000).
-Because using this data would result in an incomplete dataset, I just have the method throw an error.
-A way around this is to just specify a series of queries in the query parameter, so long as each query won't exceed the max records, and the queries won't result in duplicate records.
-However, a great goal would be to add some recursive function that creates a finer and finer geographic mesh, and break up the queries geographically until no query returns more records then the max.
-This would be difficult for me, but is a great task for someone with the time and energy to devote to it.

 ```python
 earthquakesScraper.updateFeatureClass(earthquakesFeatureClass, ["magnitude > 4"])